 a limited partnership whose share capital is divided into shares in terms of the Companies Act (Chapter 386 of the Laws of Malta);

 a unit trust in terms of the Trust and Trustees Act (Chapter 331 of the Laws of Malta); or

-a common contractual fund in terms of the Investment Services Act (Contractual Funds) Regulations, 2011.
+a contractual fund in terms of the Investment Services Act (Contractual Funds) Regulations, 2011.

 A Maltese UCITS shall receive authorisation to be set up as a common fund only if the MFSA has approved the application of the Maltese or European Management Company to manage the fund, the fund rules and the choice of the custodian.